Boomni/pathfinderquiz/README.md

 ### Frontend

-Visit `http://localhost:3000` to access the React frontend.
+Visit [React Frontend README](./client/README.md) for more details on the React frontend.

 ### Backend

-Visit `http://localhost:8000` to access the Node.js backend.
+Visit [Node.js Backend README](./server/README.md) for more details on the Node.js backend.

 ## API Documentation